 Shipper on Deck: Totally ships Mary-Jane/Peter.
 Even while she was dating Peter herself, she acknowledged he was meant to be with MJ.

-The Tease: Eddie Brock calls her one when she refuses to put out on their date.
+The Tease: Eddie Brock calls her one when she refuses to put out on their first date.
+It is a quality that is not associated with how she deals with males in general.
+Eddie Brock is just an asshole.

 Volume 3 Main Characters *Spoilers Within*